 Ticket price is Rs.10 for locals and Rs.300 for foreign tourists.
 Open from 9 m to 5 pm from Tuesday to Saturday.
 Closed on Sunday and Monday.

 Historical Mansion Museum

 This is a private collection of Abdul Gaffar, a local gem merchant with daily products and household items going back a couple of centuries.
-You will things like old china pots, medical supplies, typewriter, clothes, camera, furniture, clocks etc. It is an eclectic mix of a mundane life from Sri Lanka’s colonial past.
+You will things like old china pots, medical supplies, typewriters, clothes, cameras, furniture, clocks etc. It is an eclectic mix of mundane life from Sri Lanka’s colonial past.